cantarino/max-list-sum/README.md

 ## Description

-The largest sum contiguous subarray is problem solved using a dynamic programing method where the task is to find a contiguous subarray with the largest sum, given a list of n elements.
-The API is desingned to solve such problem using Kadane's algorithm, the optimal solution for this problem in linear time.
+The largest sum contiguous subarray is a problem solved using a dynamic programming method where the task is to find a contiguous subarray with the largest sum, given a list of n elements.
+The API is designed to solve such problem using Kadane's algorithm, the optimal solution for this problem in linear time.
 ## Getting started

 ### Dependencies